telerik/ajax-docs/controls/scheduler/data-binding/database-structure.md

 >

-The sample database for RadScheduler contains various tables which can be used to bind the controlto store appointments' info, resources or custom attributes.
+The sample database for RadScheduler contains various tables which can be used to bind the control to store appointments' info, resources or custom attributes.
 Here is the structure of the **Appointments** table:

 ![appointments table](images/scheduler_appointmentstable.png)

->tip Note that the required fields for RadScheduler are **ID** , **Subject** , **Start** and **End.** These fields cannot contain null values.
+>tip Note that the required fields for RadScheduler are **ID**, **Subject**, **Start** and **End.** These fields cannot contain null values.
 >